Shannon-Williams/CB_Final_Project/README.md

 - Header to leader to profile, homepage and sign/singup functionality handled by Auth0
 - Banner Image
-- Search Bar > that displays all items as a card in the search that leaders to individual details page
+- Search Bar > that displays all items as a card in the search that leads to individual details page

 3. Profile Page